A very small adventure in the wet Anti-Atlas

 The first

-From now on there is no stopping anymore, like a start signal all jump now into their cars, dare the crossing, also from the other side come now vehicles.
-Some try to drive through very fast, others sneak through.
-I also prefer slow speed, so no water can get up into the air filter.
-But it takes another fifteen minutes until it is our turn, because now the oncoming traffic crosses the wadi and one prefers to drive through the wadi without oncoming vehicles.
-A Moroccan tries to direct the chaos, gives the oncoming traffic signals to start or stop, at the end he gives up and everyone has to see how he gets over there.
+From now on there is no stopping, like a starting signal everyone jumps into their cars and dares to cross, vehicles are also coming from the other side.
+Some try to drive through very quickly, others sneak through.
+I also prefer slow speed so no water can get into the air filter.
+It takes another fifteen minutes until it's our turn because oncoming traffic now also crosses the wadi and we prefer to drive through the wadi without oncoming vehicles.
+A Moroccan tries to direct the chaos, signals to oncoming traffic to start or stop, but in the end he gives up and everyone has to see how he gets there.

 Free route

-In the end we made it without any problems, five minutes later the same wadi actually crosses the road again in a similar width.
-But also here the passage is risk-free.
-After that the track is completely clear, in places the excrescences of the thunderstorm can still be seen, white desert landscapes, other wadis filled with water.
+In the end we made it without any problems; five minutes later the same wadi actually crosses the road again at a similar width.
+But here too the passage is risk-free.
+Afterwards the route is completely clear, in places the outgrowths of the storm can still be seen, white desert landscapes, other wadis filled with water.

 The rain has completely changed the color of the landscape, the already colorful, contrasting Morocco is now even richer in colors and structures.
 One hour later we are at our destination and have only blue sky for us, a warm sun, only in the distance you can see the thunderstorm.